Everloom-129/CIS700-Real-World-Robot-Learning/docs/0206-Robot Perception 2.md

 One key ancestor appears to be Rodney Brooks’s 1982 treatise, *“Symbolic Error Analysis and Robot Planning,”* which laid out concepts for analyzing how uncertainty propagates through a robot’s symbolic models—an influence clearly visible in Erdmann’s emphasis on factoring uncertainty into action-based sensor design.
 Moving forward in time, we see traces of Erdmann’s 1995 work shaping later scholarship like Steven LaValle’s *“Planning Algorithms”* (2006), which draws on similar ideas of leveraging geometry and uncertainty models to synthesize practical robot motion and sensing strategies.

 ![image-20250205234909337](./0206-Robot%20Perception%202.assets/image-20250205234909337.png)
+> Interestingly, though they do not directly cite Erdmann's work, current SOTA embodied AI papers like 3D-viTAC, UMI and Pi0 are all following the same idea.

+Overall, new robotic sensor research—like UMI and 3D-viTAC—carries on the same lineage as the late-20th-century “action-based sensing” philosophy: both approaches stress customizing perception to fit specific operational needs, thereby avoiding unnecessary global modeling.
+This strategy is particularly effective in scenarios that involve friction, deformation, and contact—domains that are highly localized yet strongly coupled to the robot’s actions.
+As hardware and algorithms continue to advance on both fronts, such “tightly coupled” sensor designs are likely to further broaden the scope of robotic systems.

 ### 3. Embodiment & Current Research Directions